MeeniMc/slower-armor-progression/README.md

 ## Additional Information

-Any corresponding leather armor piece can be used, even if it's enchanted, dyed or otherwise altered.
+Any corresponding leather armor piece can be used, whether it's enchanted, dyed or otherwise altered.